degenbuilder7/Ai-powered-crossfi-dapp-builder-suite/README.md

 3. **Customize and Publish**: Use the visual editor to design your dapp.
 Host your application on BNB-Greenfield with a few clicks.

-Empower your development journey with BNB Dapp Builder.
+Empower your development journey with CrossFI Dapp Builder.
 Whether you're coding from scratch or building visually, we've got the tools to make your web3 applications shine.